5 Common Myths About Ants

-If left unchecked, ants can wreak havoc on your home.
+Ants can wreak havoc on your home.
 They can infiltrate your food and furniture and even cause structural damage to your house.
 You’ve probably heard of home remedies that promise to eliminate or deter ants around the house, but, unfortunately, these are mostly myths.
 Though some tips and tricks have roots in science, the only sure way to rid your home of these unwelcome visitors is through the help of a professional pest removal service.

 Here are the facts behind popular myths about ants.

-The Facts About Ants
+Common Facts About Ants

 First things first — ants are a very common pest and not at all indicative of a messy home.
 They are nothing to be embarrassed about.
 They are, however, challenging to eliminate.
 Before we dive into the myths surrounding ant infestations, let’s take a look at the facts.

 Several types of ant species could be lurking around your property.
 Some of the most common are:

 - Carpenter ants: Carpenter ants, or Camponotus, are black or deep red.
 Some workers can reach as much as half an inch in length.
 They form mating swarms around June, which is when you’re likely to see most of them.

 - Cornfield ants: Cornfield ants, or Lasius alienus, are common ants that thrive outdoors and indoors.
 They are light or dark brown with large heads and mate from July through September.